WordPress Meta_Query: Everything You Need to Know

 WP_Query returns an array of posts you can loop through with a standard WordPress loop.
 This guide focuses on the meta_query parameters rather than how to display the results.

-If you want to check a meta key value against multiple values it’s best to use the ‘IN’ operator.
-This is done by using an array for ‘value’ in your meta query.
+If you want to check a meta key value against multiple values, use the IN operator.
+Pass an array as the value:

 $args = array(